Nesaura/Ladora/README.md

 It's a made-up word.
 If you want to know how it was made, I took "La dorée" (french for "the golden" in feminine), glued it together and replaced the last double `ée` with an `a`.

 ### Is your font based on any other font?
-Well, I wouldn't say based in the sense that I took another font and modified it, but rather in terms of inspiration.
-In this case, I used MS Reference as my reference.
+I used MS Reference as my reference.
+I also took inkscape's "serif" font and modified each letter in varying levels.

 ## Current state
-So far, I've made *only* 9 letters (A to I in uppercase).
+So far, I've made uppercase and lowercase, alongside all numbers.
+However, the lowercase needs to be fixed.

 ## Disclaimer
 - The Ladora font won't get a sans-serif or monotype version, simply because I don't want to make those right now.
 I'll probably make them in future versions.